 This page is for Steel Connecting Rods only, please check the products page for a complete list of connecting rod products.

-Following the same heritage of dedication to quality and performance, R&R’s custom Pro billet steel rods are available for any application, and custom rods are no problem.
+Following the same heritage of dedication to quality and performance, R&R’s steel connecting rods are available for any application, and custom rods are no problem.
 R&R offers rods in H-beam and I-Beam styles for imports and domestics models.

 Custom rods are our specialty and are available (rush service coming soon) with your choice of ARP 2000 or Custom Age 625 rod bolts.
 Backwards bolt, slanted cap, or other custom or difficult to manufacture rods are also no problem for us.
 Independent and thorough testing of both our exclusive alloys and finished product places the utmost importance in ensuring that R&R delivers the best set of connecting rods money can buy.
 Dealer and volume pricing is available to those who qualify.

 Similar to 300M Specifications Fully Machined Billet,

 Surface Peened—Through Hardened Cryogenically Treated Balanced +/- 1.0 Gram

 ARP Fasteners | AMPCO 45™ Bushings | Magnaflux Inspected and Rockwell Tested